Tag Archive: music

 Iren

-It is against the backdrop of the cowardly and horrific Islamist bombing of the Brussels airport that I pen this review of music by a native daughter of that country which bothers no other and I cannot understand why those scum continue to main innocents instead of fighting a nation’s armed forces face-to-face; sissies!
+It is against the backdrop of the cowardly and horrific Islamist bombing of the Brussels airport that I pen this review of music by a native daughter of that country which bothers no other and I cannot understand why those scum continue to maim innocents instead of fighting a nation’s armed forces face-to-face; such sissies!

 Well, on to her important music EP, “Wait 4 It”.
 I must have met Belgium’s hot foxy female vocalist, Irenka, during my twelve years living in Nashville, Tennessee, right?
 Or Nyet.
 I would have remembered such a creative presence, energy as hers!
 The first sound that I hear on track one “Comme Si” is Irenka clearing her throat.
 I said, “What??”
 Listened again; however, quickly those sounds turn into her spittin’ like a Euro human beat-box meeting Soft Cell’s 1981 “Tainted Love” – at least in musical key – as she then croons in French, the lingo most speak in Belgium.
 The last time I listened to this much lyrical love language was on Dimitri From Paris’ 1998 “Sacre` Francaise” or when I reviewed the various artist Playboy Club remix back in 2009.
 “Scare Bleu!”